Bitteneite/bitten_restoboards/bit_m0116/README.md

 2. Mount the Pin Headers the incorrect way:
 	- Insert the Pin Headers from the top, rather then from the bottom.
-	- Don't seat the header all the way in.
+	- Don't seat the Pin Headers all the way in.
 Keep a good height!
-(We will trim it later)
+	- This allows us to snip the Pin Headers more easily and apply solder on the top-side.
 <p float="left">
   <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-2-alt1.jpg ' width='500'>
 </p>